 New limits on the number of people allowed to gather in rooms, conference rooms, and communal areas at one time (no more than [x] people).

 Here are some things we expect you to implement to help keep our workplace safe:

-- Be conscious and understanding of your co-workers who may be dealing with child care issues, illness or loss of loved ones, financial insecurity, and other issues.
+Be conscious and understanding of your co-workers who may be dealing with childcare issues, illness or loss of loved ones, financial insecurity, etc.

 Thank you for your patience and cooperation, and welcome back to [Company name].